Greenpilot4/essay-checker/README.md

-Counts words in a text file.
+Counts occurrences of words in a file.
-Usage: python main.py filename.txt
+Usage: python main.py file